Moon-Cloud-Services/.github/README.md

 ---

-**Contribua conosco!**
+**Contribute with us!
-Estamos sempre abertos a colaborações.
-Confira nossos projetos, deixe sugestões ou envie um pull request! 🌟
+We are always open to collaboration.
+Check out our projects, leave suggestions or send us a pull request! 🌟